noahwiener/experiencely/project-proposal/README.md

 # Explorely

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: https://stark-woodland-1668.herokuapp.com/

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+Workshoply is a Ruby on Rails/React.js web app inspired by Feastly, a community where professional chefs host private dinners.
+In this adaptation, professionals will host workshops teaching guests new skills, providing unique personal experiences, and granting private access to exciting materials in their field.
+Workshoply will allow users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] Browse upcoming workshops by date
+- [ ] View details, reviews, image carousels, etc for each workshop
-- [ ] Organize notes within Notebooks
+- [ ] Read reviews of workshop hosts
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] View workshops by map location
+- [ ] Sign up for workshops
+- [ ] Sign up for later workshop sessions if upcoming sessions have reached capacity
-- [ ] Search through notes for blocks of text
+- [ ] Review hosts of previously attended workshops
+- [ ] Edit and update previously written reviews
+- [ ] View descriptive homepage if not logged in
-- [ ] Apply complex styling to notes while editing
+- [ ] Redirect to browse page if logged in
+- [ ] View other recommended workshops
-- [ ] Set reminders on notes
+- [ ] upload a profile picture

 ## Design Docs
 * [View Wireframes][view]